Adolis García Player Props: Rangers vs. Padres

-Adolis Garcia -- batting .235 with two doubles, two home runs, four walks and nine RBI in his past 10 games -- will be in action for the Texas Rangers against the San Diego Padres, with Joe Musgrove on the hill, on July 28 at 9:40 PM ET.
+On Saturday, Adolis Garcia (batting .182 in his past 10 games) and the Texas Rangers play the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 8:40 PM ET.

-He collected four RBI (going 1-for-5 with a home run) in his last game against the Astros.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Adolis García Game Info & Props vs. the Padres